 We are Leave No Trace educators working together to teach

-outdoor ethics and skills to scouts, their leaders and the outdoor community.
+outdoor ethics and skills to the outdoor community.

 Why minimize campfires impacts?